Masking Primal and Dual Models for Data Privacy in Network Revenue Management: Data-Private Capacity Control.

 \begin{theorem} Let $(\vu_k^*, \vw_k^*)_{k \in \CK}$ and $(\vgamma^*, \vgamma_k^*)_{k \in \CK}$ be the primal and dual optimal solutions of \eqref{eqn:pri_obj}-\eqref{eqn:pri_nonneg}.
 Using again the primal and dual optimal solutions, $(\vx_k^*)_{k \in \CK}$ and $(\valpha^*, \valpha^*_k)_{k \in \CK}$ of the original problem \eqref{eqn:org_model_obj}--\eqref{eqn:org_model_nonneg}, we obtain

 \end{theorem}

-With this main theorem, we conclude that the parties can safely obtain their own solutions, since the set of random matrices designated with subscript $k$ is known only to the individual party $k \in \CK$.
+With this main theorem, we conclude that the parties can safely obtain their own eaxact solutions, since the set of random matrices designated with subscript $k$ is known only to the individual party $k \in \CK$.
 It is important to note that the parties can generate their primal solutions by using the random matrices, yet the dual solutions of the original problem are exactly the same as the transformed problem ($\vgamma^* = \valpha^*$).

-Algorithm \ref{alg:fw} shows how one party ($\hat{k}$ in the algorithm) can apply the data-private bid-price control.
+Algorithm \ref{alg:fw} presents our transformation-based protocol and shows how one party ($\hat{k}$ in the algorithm) can apply the data-private capacity control.
 In Step \ref{alg:s1}, the party prepares the input data.
-This data is transformed in Step \ref{alg:s2} and shared with the other parties.
+This data is transformed in Step \ref{alg:s2}, and shared with the other parties.
 Now, the input for the overall private model is available to everyone (Step \ref{alg:s3}).
 Each party then solves the private problem and obtains the optimal solutions in Step \ref{alg:s4}.
-Then, party $\hat{k}$ recovers its optimal bid-price vectors in Step \ref{alg:s5}.
+Then, party $\hat{k}$ recovers its optimal dual variable vectors in Step \ref{alg:s5}.
 As a result, using Lemma \ref{lem:output} and Theorem \ref{thm:equiv}, we show that the optimal primal and dual solutions of the original model can be obtained safely from the optimal primal and dual solutions of the transformed model.
 Hence, we conclude that the correctness of the original problem is preserved.